 This includes the twist of lemon in your beverage, drinking orange juice, eating an orange etc. This is my lip allergen.
 I get chapped lips every time I squeeze lemon in my water or use it generously on food.
+Yes, lemon water dries my lips!
+Drats!!
 I have citrus trees and love using the fruit.
 I know to expect dry, scaly lips after ingesting citrus and because I love the fruit I do it anyway.
 I can lessen the chapping by wearing a good hypoallergenic lip balm such as my certified organic Natural Lip Balm as a barrier, using a straw if I’m drinking the citrus and washing my lips soon after the exposure.

-- Lip balms: Many ‘healing’ lip balms designed to treat chapped lips actually contain well intended allergens that you can be allergic to.
+Many ‘healing’ lip balms designed to treat chapped lips actually contain well intended allergens that you can be allergic to.
 The product I see the most problems with is Bert’s Bees Lip Balms, but there are many other products patients bring me that are loaded with allergens.
-The common lip product allergen ingredients include vitamin E (tocopherol), eucalyptus, mint, lanolin, non mineral sunscreen ingredients as well as the fragrance and flavors in the lip products.
+The common lip product allergen ingredients include vitamin E (tocopherol), eucalyptus, mint, lanolin, chemical/non-mineral sunscreen ingredients as well as the fragrance and flavors in the lip products.

-When you are outdoors in the sun you need a hypoallergenic and healing lip balm that also blocks the sun's harmful UV rays.
-For this job my favorite product is VaniCare Lip Protectant SPF
+When you are outdoors in the sun you need a hypoallergenic sunscreen lip balm that also blocks the sun's harmful UV rays.
+For this job my favorite product is Vanicream Lip Protectant SPF 30

-If you wear lipstick, chose one with natural mineral zinc oxide sun protection.
+If you wear lipstick, chose one with hypoallergenic mineral zinc oxide sunscreen lipstick.
 Lips are fragile and need the best!
 Suntegrity Lipstick Sunscreens are the perfect product - beauty and tough protection to keep lips plump, young and pretty now and forever!